 1865 Walter Grenville Whinfield, composer, was born.

-1876 The Evangelical Lutheran Free Church of Saxony was organized.
+1876 The Evangelical Lutheran Free Church of Saxony organized on this date.
 Pastor Friedrich Carl Theodor Ruhland (1836–1879) was the first president.

 1876 James Nicholson (b. ca. 1828), Irish-born American Methodist layman and hymnist, died.